luyadev/luya/docs/guide/app-admin-module-api.md

 # Custom Admin API

-If you want to create your own custom API without using the LUYA ngrest base API function, you only have to consider a few things.
+If you want to create your own custom API without using the LUYA NgRest base API function, you only have to consider a few things.

 ## API Controller File